IPL-UV/satcompression/CONTRIBUTING.md

      ```bash
      tox
      ```
-7. **Submit a pull request:** 🚀 Push your branch to GitHub and submit a pull request to the `develop` branch of the `sathybrid` repository.
+7. **Submit a pull request:** 🚀 Push your branch to GitHub and submit a pull request to the `develop` branch of the `satcompression` repository.
 Ensure your pull request meets these guidelines:
    - Include tests.
    - Update the documentation if your pull request adds functionality.
    - Provide a detailed description of your changes.